Benefits Available to Retirees

 Complimentary Parking Available to Retirees Via License Plate Recognition on the Purdue Parking Portal

-Faculty or staff who are official University retirees and continue to reside in Indiana may request an annual complimentary “A” parking permit/garage access card that expires August 15th.
-License plate registration is required to receive a parking permit.
-The license plate registration will allow retirees access to gated garages and also allow retirees to park in non-gated “A Permit” areas on campus.
+Starting in June 2026, faculty or staff who are official University retirees and continue to reside in Indiana may request an annual complimentary “A” parking permit/garage access card that goes into effect on August 15, 2026 and expires on August 15, 2027.
+License plate registration is required to renew or apply for a new parking permit.
+The license plate registration allows retirees access to gated garages and also allows retirees to park in non-gated “A Permit” areas on campus.

-After your guest account has been set up, you need to add the retiree permit to the account and register your license plate.
+After your guest account has been set up and a reply has been received from Parking Operations, you need to add the retiree permit to the account and register your license plate.
 You will have to purchase the permit, but the cost will be $0 in your cart.
 Go to https:///www.purdue.edu/parking/permits/west-lafayette/purchase.html for complete instructions on “purchasing” the permit and registering your license plate.

-Your license plate is your parking permit.
-Although a garage access card will be mailed to your home address, it is not the permit.
+- Your license plate is your parking permit.
+Although a garage access card will be mailed to your home address (for new users), it is not the permit.
 It is to be used for gated garage access when the gate does not open via License Plate Recognition at the Grant Street or Harrison Street garages to avoid paying for parking.
 For security purposes, this access card should NOT be displayed in the windshield and is only used to swipe in and out of the gated garages.
-Please inform Parking if your card is lost or stolen, so it may be replaced.
+Any lost garage access card may be replaced for a $15 lost permit fee.
+To request a replacement, please contact or visit the Parking Operations office.
+Individuals must return Garage Access Cards to Parking Facilities upon ineligibility.

 If you have any questions or need assistance with the Parking Portal, contact the Parking Operations office at parking@purdue.edu, at 765-494-9497 or in the Parking Operations office in Stewart Center, Room G-54.